 If you want to devote a little more time to training, this eight-day online course is designed for qualified counselors, psychotherapists, and psychologists who want to improve their therapeutic skills in couples/relationship counseling settings.

 The course includes both taught and skills-based components, totaling 48 hours of continuous professional development.
-Find out more on their website.
+Please find out more on their website.

 D. Practitioner Certificate in Contemporary Intimate Partner Therapy, Contemporary Institute of Clinical Sexology.